 Home Care Resources

 Central Washington Hospital Hospice Volunteers are special people who provide essential services and support to our patients and their caregivers.
-Your presence can help ease those painful times that the terminally ill and their loved ones must face.
+The presence of a volunteer can help ease those painful times that the terminally ill and their loved ones must face.

 Volunteers may fulfill any number of roles, including:

-Volunteers participate in a 20-hour training course covering Hospice history, philosophy, the interdisciplinary team approach, communication skills, grief and loss, universal precautions, safety in the home and spirituality.
-This training prepares you how to best accommodate the needs of the patients and families.
+Volunteers participate in an extensive training course covering Hospice history, philosophy, the interdisciplinary team approach, communication skills, confidentiality ethics, grief and loss, universal precautions, safety in the home, spirituality, and more.
+This training prepares volunteers how to best accommodate the needs of the patients and families.
 Volunteers must pass a background check and complete required immunizations.

 Following the training, volunteers are asked to provide 2-4 hours of service per week with patients and/or families, and attend monthly volunteer meetings.

 For more information, call (509) 433-3700 and ask for the Hospice Volunteer Coordinator.